beugi19/Capital-Bikeshare/README.md

 ## Fourth part: building an app

 Now, it is the time to leave Python and build an app giving predictions.
 For this, we use Flask.
+We want the app to take all possible data (hour, weather, season etc.) and give an accurate prediction of rented bikes per hour.
+The prediction is done using random forest regression, while the interface needs to be setup in .html format.